Norwegian Lundehund Temperament: What's Good About 'Em, What's Bad About 'Em

 - Providing enough socialization.
 Standoffish by nature, with cautious defensive instincts, Norwegian Lundehunds need extensive exposure to people and to unusual sights and sounds.
 Otherwise they can end up shy or suspicious.

-- Barking.
+- Potential barking.
 Norwegian Lundehunds are often too quick to sound the alarm at every new sight and sound.
 You have to be equally quick to stop them.

 - Finding one and paying the price.
 In the United States, the Norwegian Lundehund is hard to find and expensive.